 Until now, the 25 year rule has limited entry to only the older models like the R31 Skyline, S12 Silvia, AE86 Levin/Trueno and classics like the Kenmeri and Hakosuka Skylines.
 This all changes as many of Nissan's most sought after models debuted in 1989.
 Suddenly the option to import a federally legal R32 Skyline, S13 Silvia, 180SX, C33 Laurel or A31 Cefiro to the US has become a reality.
 We are very excited to be a part of such a significant milestone for the US tuning community.
 In only a few years even more models will qualify for the exemptions including the the FD3S RX-7, JZX80 Mark II and Chaser, Toyota Supra and more.

 With a long history of involvement in the Japanese export industry and experience in exporting vehicles to the US that were titled and registered under the 25 year rule, we hope to become the trusted source for JDM performance vehicles in the US.
 Whether it is a high-power GT-R, drift-spec Laurel or an off-road prepped Land Cruiser, we can cater to both your tastes and your budget.
-In addition to being an experienced exporter, we are tuning enthusiasts ourselves and have very strong relationships with some of western Japan's top tuners including Power Craft and RIO.
+In addition to being an experienced exporter, we are tuning enthusiasts ourselves and have very strong relationships with some of western Japan's top tuners including Power Craft, RIO and Works Hara.
 Not only can we find you the car you are looking for, but we can have them tuned to your exacting specifications utilizing new and/or used parts.

 In the months that follow there will be "fly by night" exporters coming out of the woodwork trying to make a quick profit off the JDM enthusiast community without regard for the quality of the vehicles they export (or try to export) or their reputation down the road.
 We, like a handful of other exporters with an established history and a reliable reputation will be the ones who are still here after the craze has died down.